 World Press Freedom Rank: United Arab Emirates 131/180

-Launched in 2008, The National is an English language daily based in Abu Dhabi, UAE.
+Launched in 2008, The National is the English language daily based in Abu Dhabi, UAE.
 The National initially was published by Abu Dhabi Media (government-owned media company).
 In 2016, The National was acquired by International Media Investments and relaunched in 2017.
 The National covers local and international news, business, arts, culture, lifestyle, and sports.
 Mina Al-Oraibi is the Editor-in-Chief.

 Funded by / Ownership